Paris, Honestly: The 2026 Luxury Family Guide to Wonder Without the Spiral

 Welcome to Paris, where the architecture is perfect, the pastries are emotionally healing, and your child will still ask for a snack while standing in front of something that belongs in a textbook.

 Paris is not a city that tries to make things easy.
 It assumes you will adapt.
 Which is honestly kind of iconic.
-And still, Paris can be one of the best family trips you’ll ever take if you do it with a little strategy and a lot of croissant crumbs in your pocket “just in case.”
+And still, Paris can be one of the best family trips you will ever take if you do it with a little strategy and a lot of croissant crumbs in your pocket just in case.

 The Paris Approach: Strategy Over Schedules